Submarine communications cable: Antarctica

 Antarctica is the only continent not yet reached by a submarine telecommunications cable.
 Phone, video, and e-mail traffic must be relayed to the rest of the world via satellite links that have limited availability and capacity.
 Bases on the continent itself are able to communicate with one another via radio, but this is only a local network.
-To be a viable alternative, a fibre-optic cable would have to be able to withstand temperatures of -80 C as well as massive strain from ice flowing up to 10 m per year.
-Thus, plugging into the larger Internet backbone with the high bandwidth afforded by fibre-optic cable is still an as-yet infeasible economic and technical challenge in the Antarctic.
+To be a viable alternative, a fiber-optic cable would have to be able to withstand temperatures of -80 C as well as massive strain from ice flowing up to 10 m per year.
+Thus, plugging into the larger Internet backbone with the high bandwidth afforded by fiber-optic cable is still an as-yet infeasible economic and technical challenge in the Antarctic.

+Arctic

+The climate change induced melting of Arctic ice has provided the opportunity to lay new cable networks, linking continents and remote regions.
+Several projects are underway in the Arctic including 12,650 km "Polar Express" and 14,500 km Far North Fiber.
+However, scholars have raised environmental concerns about the laying of submarine cables in the region and the general lack of a nuanced regulatory framework.
+Environmental concerns pertain both to ice-related hazards damaging the cables, and cable installation disturbing the seabed or electromagnetic fields and thermal radiation of the cables impacting sensitive organisms.